gngeorgiev/lrequire/README.md

 # Live-require

-A module which allows you to require and try out github and npm modules directly without `npm install`-ing them first
+A module which allows you to require and try out npm modules directly without `npm install`-ing them first.

 # Examples